MicrosoftDocs/azure-docs/articles/active-directory/authentication/howto-authentication-use-email-signin.md

 ## Test user sign-in with an email address

-To test that users can sign-in with email, go to [https://myprofile.microsoft.com][my-profile] and sign-in with a non-UPN email, such as `balas@fabrikam.com`.
+To test that users can sign in with email, go to [https://myprofile.microsoft.com][my-profile] and sign in with a non-UPN email, such as `balas@fabrikam.com`.
 The sign-in experience should look and feel the same as signing-in with the UPN.

 ## Troubleshoot

 If users have trouble signing-in with their email address, review the following troubleshooting steps:

 1. Make sure it's been at least 1 hour since email as an alternate login ID was enabled.
 If the user was recently added to a group for staged rollout policy, make sure it's been at least 24 hours since they were added to the group.
-2. If using HRD policy, confirm that the Azure AD *HomeRealmDiscoveryPolicy* has the *AlternateIdLogin* definition property set to *"Enabled": true* and the *IsOrganizationDefault* property set to *True*:
+1. If using HRD policy, confirm that the Azure AD *HomeRealmDiscoveryPolicy* has the *AlternateIdLogin* definition property set to *"Enabled": true* and the *IsOrganizationDefault* property set to *True*:

     ```powershell
     Get-AzureADPolicy | Where-Object Type -eq "HomeRealmDiscoveryPolicy" | Format-List *